fenago/machine-learning/lab_guides/lab_1.md

 systems, image recognition, text processing, self-driving cars, spam recognition, anything.
 Maybe you have a goal or an area in which you are making, or want to make an impact on.
-Very likely, machine learning can be applied to this field, and hopefully that brought you to this book.
+Very likely, machine learning can be applied to this field, and hopefully that brought you to this course.
 So, let’s find out together!

-## 1.1 Why this book?
+## 1.1 Why this course?

 **We play the music of machine learning; the formulas and code come later.**

-Most of the times, when I read a machine learning book or attend a machine learning lecture, I see either a sea of complicated formulas, or a sea of lines of code.
+Most of the times, when I read a machine learning course or attend a machine learning lecture, I see either a sea of complicated formulas, or a sea of lines of code.
 For a long time, I thought this was machine learning, and it was only reserved for those who had a very solid knowledge of both.